 Patti is a program specialist at Idaho Power and currently coordinates the company’s strategic transportation electrification efforts.
 Prior to joining Idaho Power, Patti worked for the state of Idaho where she helped advance alternative transportation fuels and worked to secure the Boise area’s Clean

 Cities designation.
 Patti holds a bachelor’s degree from Lehigh University and M.S. from the University of Colorado.
-Although born and raised in New Jersey, Patti has lived out west for more than 20 years and enjoys spending her free time skiing and hiking.

 Ben Farrow is the manager of product development at Puget Sound Energy.
 Ben currently leads PSE’s strategy and product development to diversify customer offerings in new energy technologies, including electric transportation, renewable energy, and distributed resources.
 He currently serves on the Board of Forth, and on the advisory committee for the Western Washington Clean Cities Coalition.